2019 Dodge Challenger Trim Levels with Comparisons & Configurations.

 Dodge also offers some useful advanced safety technologies.
 Whether you’re seeking fuel savings or tire-scorching performance, you now have several different Challenger models to choose from.
 Let’s take a look at how the various trims compare to each other.

-Compare the 2019 Dodge Challenger SXT vs GT Trim Levels.
+Compare the 2019 Dodge Challenger SXT vs GT Trims.
 What is the difference?

 To no surprise, the entry-level Challenger SXT is the least expensive model in the lineup.
 Nevertheless, you’ll be rewarded with an attractive list of standard equipment.
 Dodge’s top-rated Uconnect infotainment system is among the SXT’s most exciting features.
 It provides a 7.0-inch touch screen with Apple CarPlay and Android Auto.
 Some of the other standard goodies include Bluetooth streaming, push-button start, a backup camera, and twin USB ports.